Davidphan17/User-interface-design/README.md

 # User-interface-design
-to implement a gesture keyboard which also supports text-editing command input by drawing gestures and to figure out a way to distinguish between text input and command input.
+Implement a gesture keyboard that also supports text-editing command input by drawing gestures and figuring out a way to distinguish between text input and command input. this one is the solution of the final assessment of CSE2UID from La Trobe university